Abdulrahman Thaher: Arrests by the Palestinian Authority

-In August 2018, Abdulahman Thaher was arrested at the Palestinian border crossings upon his return from Lebanon to Palestine, following an immediate arrest warrant issued against him due to his satirical and critical television programs produced outside of Palestine.
-He was subsequently released by the Palestinian Public Prosecution due to the absence of a definitive indictment.

-In August 2020, Thaher was detained by the Palestinian Preventive Security during the night as he was leaving An-Najah National University.
-He was subjected to solitary confinement and intensive interrogation for a period of one and a half months on allegations of defaming the Palestinian Authority through his television work.

-Media coverage and calls for release

 Numerous Palestinian activists, human rights defenders, and journalists held protests against the Palestinian Authority's arrest of Thaher in August and September 2020.
 They demonstrated against the poor conditions of his detention and his declining health, gathering outside the court in Nablus and the Palestinian Prime Minister's office in Ramallah.
 Thaher's arrest sparked widespread discussion on social media and in Palestinian, Arab, and international media.
 The United Nations High Commissioner for Human Rights and various international human rights groups monitored the situation.
 At that time, the Palestinian Authority faced accusations of infringing on freedom of expression and fabricating charges against political activists and journalists.
 This pressure led to Thaher's conditional release in September 2020, but his trial continued under the Cybercrime Law.

-Acquittal

 In January 2022, a Nablus court sentenced Thaher to three months in prison for defaming the Palestinian Authority.
 The ruling sparked strong reactions from journalists and activists, leading to the intervention of international human rights organizations.
 They urged the Palestinian Authority to protect Thaher and other journalists, and called for an end to violations against the political opposition.
 As a result, the sentence was suspended while Thaher's legal team appealed the decision.
 Ultimately, the Court of Appeal ruled in Thaher's favor, acquitting him of all charges after two years of trials.